kurono73/Analysis_Toolkit/README.md

 ## 2. Illuminance Meter

-This tool allows you to measure the illuminance (in Lux) at multiple points within your scene using the Cycles render engine, enabling physically-based lighting adjustments.
+Allows you to measure the illuminance (in Lux) at multiple points within your scene using the Cycles render engine, enabling physically-based lighting adjustments.

 Sun correction compensates for clipped or underexposed HDRIs based on measured illuminance values at the time of capture.

 It is especially useful for VFX look development or architectural lighting design.

->💡note:
+>**Note:**
 >It can also be used when using Eevee, but measurements are taken using the Cycles engine.
 >These are only reference values and are not guaranteed to match reality.

 ### Interface

 - **1. Sensor Management:**
     - **Add Sensor:** Creates a new arrow-shaped Empty at the 3D cursor's location.
-All sensors are automatically placed in a dedicated collection named "LightMeter Sensors".
+All sensors are automatically placed in a dedicated collection named "LuxMeter Sensors".
 - **2. Correction Settings:**
     - **EV Compensation:**This setting is important when you want to match the calculated values to real-world light meter readings.In CG, lighting that appears visually correct is typically the result of a camera applying exposure compensation to achieve a proper-looking image.
         EV Compensation converts visually adjusted exposure back to **0 EV physical luminance**, allowing illuminance to be calculated and displayed on an absolute physical scale.
         The EV value can be derived from exposure data recorded during **HDRI creation,** or from metadata embedded in**VFX plates or source photography**.
         If the original exposure reference is unknown, entering an estimated EV value for the environment will produce results that are closer to real-world illuminance levels.
         - Reference EV value：`Lux EV Converter`>`EV / Lux Reference`
         - EV calculation from metadata ： `EV Calculator`)